devschooldevops/07_08_pipelines/Day1/Lab1.md

 > :memo: Remember, we need to run at least one agent available to run our pipeline and in our case it will be the one created by us, this is the only option as Microsoft ones are not provided yet.

 9. Hit save and run on the right-side and leave the selected option to *commit directly to master branch*.
-   If you see permit request for the pipeline to access the pool
+   If you see permit request for the pipeline to access the pool please grant it.
 10. Check pipeline run results by selecting the pipeline.

     *Questions:*